 Alas, not all rodents are helpful.
 If your home has ever been infested with house mice or rats, you know how much damage they can bring.
-Not only do these pesky creatures destroy property; they also ruin crops, contaminate food supplies and even threaten public health.
+Not only do these pesky creatures destroy property, but they also ruin crops, contaminate food supplies, and even threaten public health.

 (5) Another thing rats love is roofing.
 Not because they like basking out in the sun, but because they like chewing on roof eaves to let their rat friends into the house.
 And, you know how enormous the damage a leaky roof can be on a rainy day.

-(7) Rat urine also causes leptospirosis, an infectious disease that can result in joint pain, fever and even multiple organ failure that can lead to death.
-People used to contract leptospirosis from cleaning up rat infestations or by handling dog or cat urine that has been contaminated with spirochetes, tentacled bacteria that can change their shape and thicken cell walls in order to resist drugs.
-Increase in rat numbers has resulted in the resurgence of this disease.
+(7) Rat urine also causes leptospirosis, an infectious disease that can result in joint pain, fever, and even multiple organ failure that can lead to death.
+People used to contract leptospirosis from cleaning up rat infestations or by handling dog or cat urine that has been contaminated with spirochetes, tentacled bacteria that can change their shape, and thicken cell walls in order to resist drugs.
+An increase in rat numbers has resulted in the resurgence of this disease.

 (8) Rats are a threat to pets.
 These furry rodents can attack animals bigger than them, especially if the rats outnumber the said animals.
-Because rats have taken a taste to kibble, they can also take their share of the food you prepare for your pet dog or cat while unwittingly giving your beloved pet diarrhea and intestinal parasites.
+Because rats have tasted kibble, they can also take their share of the food you prepare for your pet dog or cat while unwittingly giving your beloved pet diarrhea and intestinal parasites.

 Rat infestations can cause a lot of money, sometimes even financial ruin to a family.
-In the United States alone, $500 million to $1 billion are spent in damages caused by rats.
+In the United States alone, $500 million to $1 billion is spent in rats’ damages.
 There have also been instances when individual homeowners suffer as much as a million dollars due to rat infestations.